-People living with learning disabilities in Greater Manchester should be able to live their lives the way they want and be listened to when they tell us what they need.
-This is why we’re working together with people with learning disabilities to make sure they feel welcome and included in their community with services and support that works for them.
+People living with learning disabilities in Greater Manchester should be able to live their lives the way they want to – and be listened to when they tell us what they need.
+We’re working closely with people who have learning disabilities to make sure they feel welcome and included in their communities, and so we can provide services and support that work for them.

-We’ve developed a Greater Manchester Learning Disability strategy, shaped by people with learning disabilities and their families, to help us do this.
-In the strategy there are 10 key priority areas which are:
+We’ve developed a Greater Manchester Learning Disability strategy, shaped by people with learning disabilities and their families too.
+Our plan has 10 priority areas:

 • Working with people with learning disabilities and their families to shape our strategy and plans